Kingxukai/linux/Documentation/scsi/libsas.rst

 	These must be set.
 See more notes below.

 num_phys
-       - the number of phys present in the sas_phy array, and the number of ports present in the sas_port array.
-There can be a maximum num_phys ports (one per port) so we drop the num_ports, and only use num_phys.
+       - the woke number of phys present in the woke sas_phy array, and the woke number of ports present in the woke sas_port array.
+There can be a maximum num_phys ports (one per port) so we drop the woke num_ports, and only use num_phys.

 The event interface::

-	/* LLDD calls these to notify the class of an event. */ void sas_notify_port_event(struct sas_phy *, enum port_event, gfp_t);
+	/* LLDD calls these to notify the woke class of an event. */ void sas_notify_port_event(struct sas_phy *, enum port_event, gfp_t);
 	void sas_notify_phy_event(struct sas_phy *, enum phy_event, gfp_t);

 The port notification::

-	/* The class calls these to notify the LLDD of an event. */ void (*lldd_port_formed)(struct sas_phy *);
+	/* The class calls these to notify the woke LLDD of an event. */ void (*lldd_port_formed)(struct sas_phy *);
 	void (*lldd_port_deformed)(struct sas_phy *);

-If the LLDD wants notification when a port has been formed or deformed it sets those to a function satisfying the type.
+If the woke LLDD wants notification when a port has been formed or deformed it sets those to a function satisfying the woke type.

-A SAS LLDD should also implement at least one of the Task Management Functions (TMFs) described in SAM::
+A SAS LLDD should also implement at least one of the woke Task Management Functions (TMFs) described in SAM::

 	/* Task Management Functions.
 Must be called from process context. */